malrase/malrase.github.io/source/_posts/2014-05-29-drinking-costa-del-sol.markdown

 </div>

 We were only in Spain a few days.
 Despite that, we managed to do two excellent day trips: one to Granada to see the [Alhambra](), and one to [Gibraltar]().
 If you're ever in the south of Spain, I highly recommend taking a trip to those.
 I also hear Seville is great, but we didn't make it there.

+We're now on our way to the UK, which I'm worried will be a bit of a shock.
+We're leaving sunny, 24ºC weather and heading towards a rainy 10ºC.